pay-theory/dynamorm/README.md

 - [ ] Enhanced data transformation utilities
 - [ ] Admin UI
 - [ ] More database adapters

-> **Table Management:** DynamORM provides simple table operations like `CreateTable`, `EnsureTable`, and `AutoMigrate` for development and testing.
-Production tables should be managed using Infrastructure as Code tools (CDK, Terraform, CloudFormation) as per AWS best practices.

 ## 🏆 Used By